CocktailJS/cocktailjs.github.io/_posts/guides/2014-09-16-configurable-trait.md

 ## Using the Configurable Trait

 As we saw, there are some advantages of using a constructor with a single object parameter.
 The Configurable trait exposes a `configure` method which receives an object and it will call the setter for each key.
-Using this trait in conjuction with the `@properties` annotation gives us a quite easy way to configure our objects with almost zero cost.
+Using this trait in conjunction with the `@properties` annotation gives us a quite easy way to configure our objects with almost zero cost.

 Let's start first by adding the Configurable trait as a dependency: